Indiana Dunes Bird Watching

 The Indiana Dunes State Park offers many birding programs, including an 8-week beginning birding class.
 International Migratory Bird Day features special programs all weekend.
 Visitors can get more information and find out about recent bird sightings at the Nature Center.

 There are many terrific places for birding in the Indiana Dunes State Park.
-The new bird observation tower, the beach, the marshwood boundary and several of the hiking trails are optimum places to view birds.
+The bird observation tower, the beach, the marshwood boundary and several of the hiking trails are optimum places to view birds.
 In the summer, you might see a bald eagle soaring above the shoreline.
 In the winter, spotting a Snowy Owl is an incredible experience.

 The Indiana Dunes National Lakeshore also offers excellent birding opportunities.
 With its wooded edges, savannas, marshes and swamp, Cowles Bog is a great site for viewing an American Woodcock, Sora or Virginia Rail.
 Visitors to West Beach might spot a Hairy Woodpecker.
 Long Lake has scores of waterfowl and the Heron Rookery is the place to see Great Blue Herons in the spring and summer.